chsasank/llama.lisp/src/ai/tts/README.md

     --do_eval \
     --group_by_length true | tee /tmp/tts_data/logs/exp_final_logs.txt
 ```
+NOTE: Directory /tmp/tts_data has to be created by the user.

 We used Hugging Face’s datasets and transformers libraries to load the dataset and train the model.